-Bryan Crough, the longtime executive director of Traverse City's Downtown Development Authority, died June 16, 2013.
+Bryan Crough, the longtime executive director of Traverse City’s Downtown Development Authority, died June 16, 2013.
 For more than three decades, Crough worked brilliantly and relentlessly to shape Traverse City into the vibrant, colorful city it is today.
-In April, Traverse Magazine's Jeff Smith sat down with Bryan to learn the science behind the Miracle on Front Street.
-In honor of Bryan, we feature this interview on MyNorth today.
-From the staff of Traverse Magazine and MyNorth.com: Bryan, we will miss your spirit and your energy.
-Yours will be hard coattails to fill.
+In April, Traverse Magazine’s Jeff Smith sat down with Bryan to learn the science behind the Miracle on Front Street.
+From the staff of MyNorth Media: Bryan, we will miss your spirit and your energy, but know that you live on in the Traverse City of today and tomorrow.

 Traverse City History: River’s Edge rises along the Boardman River.
 The Milliken Building transforms into a smart and handsome echo of its original self.
 The State Theatre re-opens as a spectacular renovation, as does its next-door neighbor, now home to Red Ginger.
 Radio Center emerges at Park and Front.
 Midtown sprouts upriver from River’s Edge.
 The Bank of Northern Michigan building amps up Union Street.
 101 North Park takes the place of a big hole.
 Two surprisingly nice-looking parking decks are born.